tomfa/vimiumize/README.md

 Make your webpage hotkey-friendly with this small JavaScript snippet

 ### What does it do
 It makes you able to click certain links on your webpage without having to click them, but by clicking ESC followed by a letter or number.
-You can see how it works on [tomfa.github.io/vimiumize/](the github pages) by clicking ESC.
+You can see how it works on [the github pages](tomfa.github.io/vimiumize/) by clicking ESC.

 ### Why would I want this?
 So you can navigate your webpage in a more comfortable way.